lazzieecoderr/Day-3/Readme.md

-This is day 3 content of the roadmap
+This is day 3 content of the roadmap and day 1 task